Maria Montez: Personal life

 Montez was married twice.
-Her first marriage was to William Gourley Macfeeters, the agent for Barahona of the First National City Bank of New York, and a banker who had served in the British Army.
+Her first marriage was to William Gourley MacFeeters, the agent for Barahona of the First National City Bank of New York, and a banker who had served in the British Army.
 They married 28 November 1932, when Montez was 20 years old, they lived in Barahona, Dominican Republic, and divorced in 1939.
 Her second husband Jean-Pierre Aumont described him as "an Irishman who was naive enough to think he could lock her up in some frosty castle."
 For more than a year, Montez was reportedly engaged to Claude Strickland, a flight officer with the RAF whom she met in New York.
 However, it was later revealed that this was just a publicity stunt.

 While working in Hollywood, Montez met French actor Jean-Pierre Aumont.
 Aumont later wrote "to say that between us it was love at first sight would be an understatement".
 They married on 14 July 1943 at Montez's home in Beverly Hills.
 Charles Boyer was Aumont's best man and Jannine Crispin was Montez's matron of honour.
 According to Aumont "it was a strange house.
 You didn't answer the phone or read the mail; the doors were always open.
 Diamonds were left around like ashtrays.
 Lives of the Saints lay between two issues of movie magazines.
 An astrologer, a physical culture expert, a priest, a Chinese cook, and two Hungarian masseurs were part of the furnishings.
 During her massage sessions, Montez granted audiences."

 Aumont had to leave a few days after wedding Montez to serve in the Free French Forces which were fighting against Nazi Germany in the European Theatre of World War II.
 At the end of World War II, the couple had a daughter, Maria Christina (also known as Tina Aumont), born in Hollywood on 14 February 1946.
 In 1949 Aumont announced that they would get divorced but they remained together until Montez's death.

 Death

-The 39-year-old Montez died in Suresnes, France, on 7 September 1951 after apparently suffering a heart attack and drowning while taking a hot bath.
+Montez died in Suresnes, France, near Paris, on 7 September 1951 at the age of 39 after apparently suffering a heart attack and drowning while taking a hot bath.
 She was buried in the Cimetière du Montparnasse in Paris.

-She left the bulk of her $200,000 estate (more than $2 million in 2021 dollars) to her husband and their five-year-old daughter.
+She left the bulk of her $200,000 estate (more than $2.4 million in 2025 dollars) to her husband and their five-year-old daughter.